 The California Coastal Commission unanimously approved the Sea Level Rise Policy Guidance Document on August 12, 2015, with sea level rise science updates adopted on November 7, 2018.
 The document is designed to advise on the preparations and the impacts of sea level rise to ensure a resilient coast for present and future generations.
 The discusses how to apply the Coastal Act in the face of challenges presented by sea level rise through Local Coastal Programs (LCP) certifications and Coastal Development Permit (CDP) decisions.
 The CCC, under the guidance of this document, required sea level rise analysis on the following Capital Improvement Projects: Cardiff State Beach Living Shoreline Project, Beacon Beach Rehabilitation Project, Moonlight Beach Marine Safety Tower and the Coast Highway 101 Sewer Pump Station.

-The Federal Emergency Management Agency (FEMA) is currently performing detailed coastal engineering analysis and mapping of the Pacific Coast of California.
-Results will be used to re-map the coastal flood risk and wave hazards for California coastline.
-Key coastal processes such as dune erosion, wave setup, wave run-up, overtopping, overland wave propagation and evaluation of coastal structures are accounted for in determining new Base Flood Elevations (BFE).
+The California Coastal Analysis and Mapping Project (CCAMP), completed in 2018 by the Federal Emergency Management Agency (FEMA), was an extensive, fifteen-year undertaking involving detailed coastal engineering analysis and mapping of the Pacific Coast of California.
+The results were used to create interactive and updated maps of the coastal flood risk and wave hazards for California coastline.
+Key coastal processes such as dune erosion, wave setup, wave run-up, overtopping, overland wave propagation and evaluation of coastal structures were accounted for in determining new Base Flood Elevations (BFE).

 Adaptation Strategy Development Grant (NOAA)